7 Signs Of Low Potassium During Pregnancy

 Bananas

 When you think about potassium-rich foods, you probably thought of bananas first.
 With 422 mg of potassium in a medium banana, they are among the best sources of potassium.
-Bananas are also rich in vitamin B6 and supply some vitamin C, magnesium, and fiber.
+While bananas are high in potassium, bananas are also rich in vitamin B6 and supply some vitamin C, magnesium, and fiber.

 Bananas are an often well-tolerable food to provide relief for pregnant women during times of morning sickness, nausea, and food aversions.